 - When recruiting, we adopt good practice approaches to checking right to work documentation.
 As standard, we require our agency providers to do likewise.
-Regular audits are then carried out to assess and monitor compliance.

 - Anti-slavery and human trafficking obligations are included as part of our standard raw material and packaging supplier contractual documents.

 - Operating a formal supplier approval process across our packaging, raw materials and warehousing supplier base which incorporates:

 - monitoring SEDEX membership status of our suppliers;

 - understanding the ethical policy status of our suppliers; and

 - as part of the continual review of our supplier approval process, SEDEX (or equivalent) membership is a requirement for all existing and new packaging, raw materials and warehousing suppliers.

 The requirements of the Modern Slavery Act 2015 are reflected within our policies and procedures.
 We have developed a Modern Slavery and Human Trafficking Policy.
 We operate the following compliance policies: Anti-Bribery, Bullying and Harassment, Whistleblowing, Ethical and Child Labour Remediation.

 Training and Awareness

 We provide training regarding slavery and human trafficking for senior management, managers and all members of our Supply Chain, Procurement, Legal, Health & Safety and HR Teams to ensure they understand the risk and provide guidance on how to report and manage any concerns.
 Our Modern Slavery and Human Trafficking Policy is published on our employee intranet and we will ensure continuing employee awareness through appropriate communications.

 Whilst we do not have any designated key performance indicators against slavery and human trafficking, our systems and controls regarding supplier screening and auditing allow us to periodically assess relevant policies are being adhered to.
 We will continue to monitor the effectiveness of our processes and take the necessary steps to improve, as appropriate.